lemasyma/expm-graph/README.md

 ## Script execution

 ### Launch the script
-* Only the python file needs to be executed, the bash files will follow automatically.
 * The users needs to already be in the folder where the python file is situated and type:
 ```
 $ python3 expm.py